 Choosing a primary care doctor

 It's important to have a primary care doctor you know and trust.
-Read five tips for choosing one.

 As part of our Healthier Washington initiative, in partnership with the Washington Health Alliance, we’ve created a campaign called the Savvy Health Care Shopper.
 The campaign includes a video, a series of infographics, and a brochure for you to use to help you and your employees know how to get high-value health care.
 We encourage you to share these materials with your employees, members, and even your friends and family.